Norfolk Southern train derails near Montgomery Crossing in New Castle

 The derailment occurred around 11:00 p.m. on Wednesday night near the Montgomery Avenue crossing near Route 108 in the city's Mahoningtown neighborhood.

 Lawrence Co.
-Public Safety officials say there is no threat to the public or hazardous material danger.
+Public Safety officials say there is no threat to the public or hazardous material danger, nor any issues with drinking water or needs to evacuate or shelter in place.

+The only product that escaped one of the cars was soybeans.
+Another car that was contained hazardous material had paraffin wax onboard, but officials say it was not leaking out of the car.

 Public Safety Director Chad Strobel tells KDKA that around 10 cars derailed and believes that the entire train consisted of more than 200 cars.